BDA-KTS/4TCT/README.md

 ## Disclaimer
 The creators of 4TCT and GESIS are not affiliated with 4chan.
 The tool is intended for academic research, and users are responsible for ensuring the legality and ethicality of their data use.

-## Limitations
-Please ensure you follow the 4chan API Rules and Terms of Service found [here](https://github.com/4chan/4chan-API/blob/master/README.md).

-### API Rules ###
-Below official API rules have been made as default setting for this repo.
+API Rules: Below official API rules have been made as default setting for this repo.
 They are listed here for those who are interested in modifying the repo.
 1. Do not make more than one request per second.
 To change the waiting time, use `--request-time-limit {your_ideal_value}` flag to set your ideal waiting time (only value above 1 will be accepted).
 2. Thread updating should be set to a minimum of 10 seconds, preferably higher.
 3. Use [If-Modified-Since](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-Modified-Since) when doing your requests.
 4. Make API requests using the same protocol as the app.
 Only use SSL when a user is accessing your app over HTTPS.

-### API Terms of Service ###
+Please ensure you follow the 4chan API Rules and Terms of Service found [here](https://github.com/4chan/4chan-API/blob/master/README.md).

-1. You may not use "4chan" in the title of your application, product, or service.
-2. You may not use the 4chan name, logo, or brand to promote your application, product, or service.
-3. You must disclose the source of the information shown by your application, product, or service as 4chan, and provide a link.
-4. You may not market your application, product, or service as being "official" in any way.
-5. You may not clone 4chan or its existing features/functionality.
-Example: Don't suck down our JSON, host it elsewhere, and throw ads around it.
-6. These terms are subject to change without notice.

-## References
+## Contact Details
-Thank you very much to the team behind the [4chan API](https://github.com/4chan/4chan-API)!
+For questions or contributions, contact Jack H. Culbert at [jack.culbert@gesis.org](mailto:jack.culbert@gesis.org) and Po-Chun Chang for maintenance issues at [po-chun.chang@gesis.org](mailto:po-chun.chang@gesis.org).